ScriptumCodex/GitHubManager/README.md

   4. `run.py -f file.txt -t oAuthToken.txt`

-    ### You can provide a path to the file that contains your token.
+    #### You can provide a path to the file that contains your token.
 This way you wont be prompt to enter your username/password
     alternative: Go to the `GitBackup.py` code and replace `False` attribute ( `token = False`)(line 41) with your OAuth token at `login(tk)` function( line 33).

-    * How to create a [OAtuh Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)
+    * How to create an [OAtuh Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)

     * DO NOT upload this code with your token to a Public/Shared repository at Github for security purposes! ( your token are your credentials)